psychemedia/storytelling-notes/gambrinus.md

 http://www.oxford-shakespeare.com/Nashe/Pierce_Penilesse.pdf

 [ale - traditionally made without hops; flavouring add bitterness started to be added to beer made in Belgium, Holland and wesern Germany using gruit, a herbal mixture.
 Things like heather, and ivy, and mugwort; and the gruit mixture was taxed.]
-Hops also had a stabilising, anti=bactierial effect, a natural preservative, as well as adding the bitterness.
+Hops also had a stabilising, anti-bacterial effect, a natural preservative, as well as adding the bitterness.